UCObservatories/lick_searchable_archive/doc/developer/configuration.rst

 be changed is ``CELERYD_LOG_LEVEL`` to add more debugging information by changing the level to ``DEBUG``.

-See `Celery configuration <https://docs.celeryq.dev/en/stable/userguide/configuration.html#configuration>`_ and `Celeryv Daemonization <https://docs.celeryq.dev/en/stable/userguide/daemonizing.html>`_ for more information.
+See `Celery configuration <https://docs.celeryq.dev/en/stable/userguide/configuration.html#configuration>`_ and `Celery Daemonization <https://docs.celeryq.dev/en/stable/userguide/daemonizing.html>`_ for more information.

 Gunicorn Configuration
 ^^^^^^^^^^^^^^^^^^^^^^
 Gunicorn is configured using ``/opt/lick_archive/etc/gunicorn.conf.py``.
 It is generated from the :file:`deploy/roles/django_site/templates/settings.py.j2` template.
-See ``Gunicorn Settings <https://docs.gunicorn.org/en/latest/settings.html>``_  for more information.
+See `Gunicorn Settings <https://docs.gunicorn.org/en/latest/settings.html>`_  for more information.

 The following Gunicorn settings may be of interest for configuring archive performance and logging.